Curry makes 3,000th 3-pointer, Nuggets edge Warriors 89-86 - NewsBreak

 Curry makes 3,000th 3-pointer, Nuggets edge Warriors 89-86

-Denver's Nikola Jokic blocked a potential game-tying shot by Jonathan Kuminga in the final seconds to preserve the win after his team nearly blew a 24-point halftime lead.
-The Warriors got one more chance to tie the game, but Andre Iguodala missed a 3-pointer at the buzzer.
+Denver’s Nikola Jokic blocked a potential game-tying shot by Jonathan Kuminga in the final seconds to preserve the win after his team nearly blew a 24-point halftime lead.
+The Warriors got one more chance to tie the game, but Andre Iguodala missed a 3-pointer at the buzzer.‘There will never be another’: Peyton Manning reflects on NFL legend John Madden’s death

-“I couldn’t be more proud of our guys,” Nuggets coach Michael Malone said.
-“I thought Will Barton, down the stretch, made a couple of big, big plays.”

-Barton had 21 points, while Jokic led Denver with 22 points, 18 rebounds, five assists and four steals.
+Jokic had 22 points, 18 rebounds, five assists and four steals to lead the Nuggets , while Will Barton added 21 points.

-“Nikola having 18 rebounds, 22 points and making a key, key play down the stretch is why he’s a great player," Malone said.
-"You need those types of plays to pull out wins like this.”

 Andrew Wiggins had 21 points and eight rebounds for Golden State in his first game back from the league’s COVID-19 health and safety protocols.
 Curry, who scored 21 of his 23 points in the second half, made a corner 3-pointer late in the third quarter to give him 157 consecutive games with a 3-point field goal.
 It ties his own NBA record, which he set from 2014-16.